b-paisley/nlp-analysis/README.md

 # nlp-analysis

 There are four jupyter notebooks.
-3 are for the devlopment of the three models that were being implemented and analysed and the other is for the demonstration that took place in March.
+3 are for the development of the three models that were being implemented and analysed and the other is for the demonstration that took place in March.

 The repository includes 2 data files.
 The Chancery documents were an ongoing process and may contain errors.